laxmi20936/React_Akshay_Saini/README7.txt

 Changes in the application state and UI are handled without requiring a round-trip to the server.

 Server-Side Routing:
-Traditional web applications may have a less dynamic feel as each navigation involves a full page reload.
+Traditional web applications may have a less dynamic feel as each navigation involves a full page reload..